What You Don’t Need for a Newborn (And When You Actually Will)

 |---|---|---|

-| Baby wash & shampoo | Not needed in the first few weeks | Around 4–6 weeks |
+| Baby wash & shampoo | Plain water is usually enough | Around 4–6 weeks |

 | Baby bath | Sink or bowl works fine at first | Around 4–6 weeks |

-| High chair | Not needed | Around 6 months |
+| High chair | Not needed for newborns | Around 6 months |

-| Weaning sets | Not needed | Around 6 months |
+| Weaning sets | No plates or cutlery needed yet | Around 6 months |

-| Toys & activity products | Not needed in early weeks | Around 2–3 months (minimal) |
+| Toys & activity products | Minimal in the early weeks | Around 2–3 months (minimal) |

-| Play gym | Not needed right away | Around 6–8 weeks |
+| Play gym | Usually unnecessary at first | Around 6–8 weeks |

-| Feeding products | Don’t overbuy | Once you know what works |
+| Feeding products | Best not to overbuy | Once you know what works |

 | Cleaning gadgets | Usually unnecessary | Rarely needed |

-| Clothes | Large quantities not needed | Add as needed |
+| Clothes | Large quantities rarely needed | Add as needed |

 One of the biggest surprises for new parents is how little you actually use from long “must-have” lists.